Portage County Court Records

 Small Claims Procedures

-Small claims cases follow a simplified process under Wisconsin’s small claims statute.
-The filing fee varies based on the claim amount, as set forth in Wisconsin Statutes § 814.63.
-Court forms necessary for initiating a small claims action are available through the Wisconsin Court System’s forms page, which provides standardized templates for summons, complaints, and other filings used across all Wisconsin circuit courts.
+Small claims cases follow a simplified process under Wisconsin's small claims statute.
+The filing fee varies based on the claim amount, as set out in Wisconsin Statutes § 814.63.
+Court forms for initiating a small claims action are available through the Wisconsin Court System's forms page, which provides standardized templates for summonses, complaints, and other filings used across all Wisconsin circuit courts.

 Judgments and Liens

-Civil judgments entered in Portage County become a matter of public record and can be discovered through WCCA or by searching with the clerk’s office.
-A judgment may also create a lien on real property owned by the debtor within the county where the judgment is docketed.
+Civil judgments entered in Portage County become a matter of public record and can be found through WCCA or by searching with the clerk's office.
+A judgment may also create a lien on real property owned by the debtor in the county where the judgment is docketed.
 The Portage County Register of Deeds maintains records related to liens on real estate.

 Portage County Family Court Records

-Family law matters in Portage County are handled within the circuit court system and encompass some of the most sensitive proceedings in the judicial process.
-The Family Court Commissioner assists with many of these matters, particularly temporary orders, stipulated agreements, and initial hearings.
+Family law matters in Portage County are handled within the circuit court system and cover some of the most sensitive proceedings in the judicial process.
+The Family Court Commissioner assists with many of these matters — particularly temporary orders, stipulated agreements, and initial hearings.

 Types of Family Cases